DerAndereDomenic/maskcompression/README.md

 # maskcompression

 A simple library to encode and decode run length compressed binary mask images.
+A batch of foreground masks (B,H,W, dtype=np.float32) is converted to a list of tensors with `len(compressed) == B`.
+Each tensor represents a run-length encoded mask (dtype=np.uint32), where the first entry is either 0 or 1 if the first pixel is 0 or 1 and the renaining entries represent a cumulative histogram of number of consecutive foreground or background pixels.

 ## Installation

-Requires Python >= 3.8 and can be installed via:
+Requires Python >= 3.8, [charonload](https://github.com/vc-bonn/charonload), [pytorch](https://pytorch.org), a C++ and CUDA compiler.
+Can be installed via:

 ```
-python -m pip instlal --editable .
+python -m pip install --editable .
 ```

 ## Quick Start